 He now knew that his uncle had left out some critical details from his earlier explanation, and he struggled to understand why.
 His troubled mind formed a number of possibilities.
 None of them were good.
 He settled back against his pillow.
 This time he did not fall asleep so easily.

 By the time the children awoke, Seymour had disappeared.
 Levi’s initial fear at finding his uncle gone quickly subsided when he saw the fire was well alight and the dining table bore three place settings.
 He pulled on his jeans and sweatshirt and wandered over to the table.
 A shiny fishhook lay in the centre of one of the three wooden plates.
 Levi understood immediately.

-‘He’s gone fishing,’ he said to Poppy who was by then stood by her own sleeping platform, brushing her hair.
+‘He’s gone fishing,’ he said to Poppy who was by then standing by her own sleeping platform, brushing her hair.
 Levi carefully toyed with the hook as he wondered how to broach the subject of Seymour’s sword.
-Before he had time to say anything, however, Seymour appeared at the doorway, holding high a catch of small fish as though it were a trophy.
+Before he had time to say anything Seymour appeared at the doorway, holding high a catch of small fish as though it were a trophy.

 ‘Ta daa!’ he declared cheerfully.
 ‘Breakfast anyone?’

 The children then learned more new skills as Levi tried his hand at grilling fish while Seymour showed Poppy how to make drop scones using a griddle.
 During breakfast Seymour made an announcement.